 3 things you can do to keep your money safe

 1. Find out if they are registered

 In Ontario, any business or person selling investments or giving investment advice must be registered with the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition.
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition.
 RegistrationRegistration A requirement for any person or company trading investments or providing advice in Canada.
 Securities industry professionals are required to register with the securities regulator in each province or territory where they do business.+ read full definition helps protect you from unqualified investment professionals.
 Visit CheckBeforeYouInvest.ca for more information and to check the registration of a business or person.

 2. Get unbiased information from a trusted source